Child Care Subsidy: UpdatedSelf Employment Income for Child Care

-The Child Care Subsidy program requires parents and caretakers who legally and financially responsible for the child to be working and earning federal minimum wage.
-This applies after all applicable business expenses have been deducted from their gross income.
+The Child Care Subsidy program requires parents and caretakers who are legally and financially responsible for a child to be working and earning federal minimum wage.
+This rule applies after all applicable business expenses have been deducted from their gross income.
 To determine if a self-employed individual meets this requirement, the following must be considered:

 If the answer to the question is yes, the individual must be earning federal minimum wage.
 Divide the net income (after expenses) by number of hours the person is engaged in the self-employed activity.

-For example, John Tyler has been a self-employed painter for the last three years.
+For example, John Tyler is a self-employed painter.
 His monthly net income is $800.
 John’s schedule varies but he states he works approximately 30 hours each week.
-30 hours/week x 4.3 = 129 hours per month. $800 divided by 129 hours= $6.20 per hour.
-John will not qualify for child care benefits as his self-employment has been on-going for at least a year and he does not meet the minimum wage requirement.
+30 hours/week x 4.3 = 129 hours per month. $800 divided by 129 hours = $6.20 per hour.
+John will not qualify for child care benefits for his self-employment because he does not meet the minimum wage requirement.

 In this circumstance, the individual must ask the employer to increase the wages so the income equals minimum wage.
 If the employer refuses to do so, the child care application is denied.